valentin994/todominal/README.md

 To build and run the application
 - ` cargo install --path . && todominal`
+-
-### TODO - Explpain functionalities and planned features
+### TODO - Explain functionalities and planned features